 NAPR = North American Purebred Registry

-Shadow the American Bulldog puppy at 10 weeks old
+Shadow the American Bulldog as a puppy at 10 weeks old

-Shadow the American Bulldog puppy at 6 months old
+Shadow the American Bulldog as a puppy at 6 months old sitting on the couch

 Tut the American Bulldog puppy at 8 weeks old—"This is Tut.
 I got him at 5 weeks of age.
 I never wanted a male dog, but now I won't trade him for anything!
 At 10 weeks old he weighed 22 pounds."